nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-5-2 v1-5-1

-KRKNWK-6336: OTA transfer may be aborted after the MAC-level packet retransmission If the device receives the APS ACK for a packet that was not successfully acknowledged on the MAC level, the OTA client cluster implementation stops the image transfer.
+KRKNWK-6336: OTA transfer might be aborted after the MAC-level packet retransmission If the device receives the APS ACK for a packet that was not successfully acknowledged on the MAC level, the OTA client cluster implementation stops the image transfer.

   **Workaround:** Add a watchdog timer that will restart the OTA image transfer.